Lead Opinion

 In a related issue, the Zuniga children claim Wooster waived its right to contest the execution against New Bauer because Wooster did not timely appeal or otherwise act to correct the name of the judgment debtor in the Modified Judgment.
 Wooster was not required to “correct” the judgment.
 There is ample evidence the parties intended to enter a settlement agreement and a consent judgment binding on all the members of the Zuniga family named in the

 It is not an impermissible attack on the judgment for Wooster to seek a declaration that the defendant named in the Modified Judgment is, in fact, the company now known as Wooster Ladder.
 Such a finding has no bearing on the validity of the judgment.
 See Schwartz v.
-Jefferson, 520 S.W.2d 881, 888 (Tex.1975); State v.
-Leutwyler, 979 S.W.2d 81, 83 (Tex.App.-Austin 1998, no pet.).
-Wooster seeks only to have the trial court uphold the judgment as it was conceived and entered into by the parties to the lawsuit.
-See Schwartz, 520 S.W.2d at 888.
-That right has not been waived.
-See Mapco, Inc., 817 S.W.2d at 687 (judgment against a non-party is a non-waivable, jurisdictional defect).3
+Jefferson,

 We hold that Wooster has established a “probable right on final trial to the relief sought, and a probable injury in the interim,” which entitles it to a temporary injunction pending trial on the merits.
-See Walling, 863 S.W.2d at 57.
+See Walling,

 IV.
 Vagueness

 In their last issue, the Zuniga children complain the temporary injunction order is void for vagueness.
 Rule of Civil Procedure 683 states, “Every order granting an injunction ... shall set forth the reasons for its issuance; shall be specific in terms; [and] shall describe in reasonable detail ... the act or acts sought to be restrained.”
+Tex.R.
+Civ.
+P. 683.
+The rule requires that “the order set forth the reasons why the court deems it proper to issue the writ to prevent injury to the applicant in the interim; that is, the reasons the court believes the applicant’s probable right will be endangered if the writ does not issue.”
+Inex Indus., Inc. v.
+Alpar Resources, Inc.,

 In this case, the order reads in part:

 The trial court order is clear that execution at this stage of the proceedings would eviscerate a judgment in favor of Wooster and Wooster would be damaged by having to defend and indemnify New Bauer.
 We hold the order satisfies the requirements of Rule 683.
 See Amalgamated Acme Affiliates, Inc. v.
-Minton, 33 S.W.3d 387, 397 (Tex.App.-Austin 2000, no pet.) (order stating that actions, if allowed to continue, would alter the status quo, tend to make ineffectual a judgment in favor of the party seeking injunction, and leave the party without an adequate remedy at law held sufficient for Rule 683); Inex Indus., 717 S.W.2d at 688 (same).
+Minton,

 CONCLUSION

 In conclusion, we hold Wooster met its burden to show it will probably prevail on the merits of the case and that a temporary injunction is necessary to preserve the status quo and to prevent irreparable injury in the interim.
 We also hold the trial court had jurisdiction to enter the temporary injunction, the injunction is not barred by limitations, and the language of the order meets the requirements of Rule 683.
 We affirm the judgment of the trial court.
-Costs of appeal are taxed against the appellants, Betty Jo Zuniga, Thomas Zuniga, Manuel Zuniga III, and Rick Zuniga.
+Costs of appeal are taxed against the appellants, Betty Jo Zuniga, Thomas Zuniga, Manuel Zuniga III, and Rick Zuni-ga.

-Concurring opinion by ALMA L. LOPEZ, Chief Justice.
+Concurring opinion by

-I concur with the majority‘s opinion but write separately to address the standing issue.
-The majority relies on case law holding that a corporate name change has no effect on a company‘s rights and liabilities; however, this is not a case involving a mere change in name.
+I concur with the majority’s opinion but write separately to address the standing issue.
+The majority relies on case law holding that a corporate name change has no effect on a company’s rights and liabilities; however, this is not a case involving a mere change in name.
 This case involves substantial corporate restructuring arising from a settlement agreement entered into to prevent a corporation from potentially being forced into bankruptcy.
-Although Wooster Ladder changed its name from Bauer Corporation in the midst of this restructuring, I do not believe we can limit our analysis to the effect of the name change without taking into consideration the entire corporate restructuring.
+Athough Wooster Ladder changed its name from Bauer Corporation in the midst of this restructuring, I do not believe we can limit our analysis to the effect of the name change without taking into consideration the entire corporate restructuring.

 In the original panel opinion, I concluded that Wooster Ladder did not have standing to seek injunctive relief because its rights were not personally invaded.
 Clearly, no issue regarding standing would have arisen if the newly created Bauer Corporation had sought injunctive relief, and it would appear to have been a simple matter for both entities to have jointly sought the injunctive relief.
 However, focusing on the language contained in the Modified Judgment and the settlement transaction as a whole, I now believe that Wooster Ladder has a personal stake in the outcome of the controversy sufficient to establish standing.